The 25 Most Common Religious Fallacies

 Isn’t belief in God a reasonable inference from design or fine-tuning?

-Why isn’t scripture considered evidence?
+Why is scripture not considered evidence?

 What about personal experiences of God?